cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ![Dashboard](./docs/images/devcluster.png)

+### Operations

+Now that your development cluster is configured you can now register `LogDNA` and `SysDig` service instances with your Kubernetes cluster.

+Navigate to the Observability menu from the main console menu and then click on the `Edit Sources` and follow the instructions to configure the log agent and montitoring agents.

 ### Deploying Code into Pipelines

 Now you have a working development environment on the IBM Public Cloud.
 You can now starting working with code to deploy them into pipelines.
 The following instructions help describe this process.